William Libbey: Professor

 Libbey graduated from Princeton in 1877 and that summer went on the Princeton scientific expedition to the West.
 It was there that on the afternoon of July 17, 1877, at 12:30 pm he reached the summit of Mount Princeton.
 Following his summer in the West, Libbey studied in Berlin and Paris.

 Libbey returned and received his doctorate in geology in 1879, the first awarded by Princeton.
 In 1880 he was appointed as director of the Elizabeth Marsh Museum of Geology and Archaeology as well as an associate professor to teach physical geography.
 In 1883 he was appointed as a full professor and continued to teach the physical geography classes.

 In 1897 Libbey was involved with the controversy concerning whether the Acoma people had once lived on Enchanted Mesa.
 After great exertion, he spent a couple of hours on the mesa top and concluded that nothing was there and that it had never been occupied.
 Subsequent work by archaeologists have shown that Libbey's conclusion was hasty.

+Libbey was an elected member of the American Philosophical Society.

 At the 1912 Summer Olympics he won the silver medal as a member of the American team in the team running deer, single shots competition.

 Libbey died in Princeton, New Jersey.

+Memberships

+Libbey was a member of the Order of the Founders and Patriots of America, and served as its fifteenth Governor General from 1917 to 1919.